sthurston99/ahk-scripts/README.md

 I use Ranger MSP (Previously Commit) at work as the primary ticketing software.
 Having to set up tickets manually all the time is a pain, and when someone calls in, you have to be quick with getting info in.
 These are a bunch of quick scripts to help speed up data entry.

+### SetLabel()

+Automatically sets my label on a ticket.
+Turned into function due to frequency in which this is called.

 ### Ctrl+n

 Creates a new ticket in the system, and automatically fills out a quick boilerplate header.
 To be used in combination with other inputs to generate full tickets.

+### Ctrl+l

+Calls the SetLabel() function from the main Ranger tickets screen.

 ### Ctrl+Shift+e

 Pulls all the relevant info from a client who emails in, scraping it directly from Outlook.
 This is used in combination with an Outlook Macro to copy the sender name to the clipboard to be inserted back into Ranger.

+### Ctrl+Shift+p

+Gives prompts for Triaging info from phone calls and filling out the ticket with them.

+### Ctrl+g

+Overwrites the regular save action on the new ticket screen to automatically call the SetLabel() function on save.

+### Ctrl+e

+Automatically pulls in info from emails to add as charges quickly.

 ## MDTableOfContents.ahk